lvalentin/help/app/en/index.md

 Console, technical words, menus and keyboard shortcuts are `highlighted`.

 When buttons are dimmed in the console, it indicates that the function is not available.

+## Contribute

+We try to keep this documentation as accurate as possible but if you find mistakes or parts that seems to be outdated, you can open a ticket on our helpdesk system.
+You can also fork, modify an dmake a pull request.
+Thansk in advance for any cooperation.